MicrosoftDocs/m365copilot-docs/docs/publish.md

 ## Microsoft 365 and Copilot program

-As an independent software publisher, you can distribute your Copilot app through the  [Microsoft 365 and Copilot](/partner-center/marketplace/why-publish) program of Microsoft Partner Center.
+As an independent software publisher, you can distribute your Copilot app package through the  [Microsoft 365 and Copilot](/partner-center/marketplace/why-publish) program of Microsoft Partner Center.

 :::image type="content" source="assets/images/microsoft-365-and-copilot-program.png" alt-text="Screenshot of Microsoft Partner Center opened to 'Account settings | Programs' and the 'Microsoft 365 and Copilot' program listed as an option.":::